 Work, Ranch and Horses – The Perfect Balance

 Through my job, I love exploring the world and meeting new people, innovating, mentoring, working with people.
-On the other hand, I’ve found and made a home, where my horses welcome me when I drive through the gate (except my mare, because, well, she’s a mare) and my husband is always happy to have me around for as long as I can be.
+On the other hand, I’ve found and made a home.
+A place where my horses welcome me when I drive through the gate (except my mare, because, well, she’s a mare) and my husband is always happy to have me around for as long as I can be.
 Yes, I would like to be home more.
 Yes, I would love to ride more and hopefully this summer that will actually happen – being home for a whole six weeks in a row is going to be glorious.
 But I know that when those six weeks are up, or maybe even before then, my passport is going to get itchy again and it’ll be time to go, so I can be oh so glad to come home.

 Are you also looking for your dream place to settle and start your new life with horses there?
 Then you better start exploring!
 Check out our Catalog with over 400 horse riding destinations worldwide.
 We’re sure you will find the perfect spot to live your dream!